outrigdev/outrig/README.md

 The Outrig codebase is organized into three main components:

 1. **Client SDK** (`outrig.go` and `pkg/`): A lightweight Go library that integrates with your application.
-It collects logs, goroutine information, and other runtime data and sends it to the Outrig server.
+It collects logs, goroutine information, and other runtime data and sends it to the Outrig Monitor.

-2. **Server** (`server/`): A standalone Go server that receives data from your application, processes it, and exposes it via an RPC API.
-The server efficiently stores and indexes the data for quick searching and retrieval.
+2. **Monitor** (`server/`): A standalone Go server that receives data from your application, processes it, and exposes it via an RPC API.
+The monitor efficiently stores and indexes the data for quick searching and retrieval.
 It has a separate go.mod file so its dependencies don't pollute the SDK.

-3. **Frontend** (`frontend/`): A React TypeScript application that communicates with the server via WebSocket using RPC calls.
+3. **Frontend** (`frontend/`): A React TypeScript application that communicates with the monitor via WebSocket using RPC calls.
 It provides a user-friendly interface for monitoring and debugging your application in real-time.
-It is built and embedded into the outrig server.
+It is built and embedded into the Outrig Monitor.

 ### Data Flow

 1. Your Go application imports the Outrig SDK and initializes it with the autoinit package or an explicit call to `outrig.Init()`
 2. The SDK collects logs, goroutine information, and other runtime data
-3. This data is sent to the Outrig server via a local domain socket
+3. This data is sent to the Outrig Monitor via a local domain socket
-4. The server processes and stores the data
+4. The monitor server processes and stores the data
 5. Go to http://localhost:5005 to view and interact with your data

 ### Performance